 Benyamin is the Vice President of ATID Education and Schools Network.
 Benyamin was previously the Department Director, at the Administration for Rural Education and Youth Aliyah in the Ministry of Education, where he was responsible for all the pedagogy, budgets and administration of all Israeli boarding schools.
 Benyamin has focused much of his career in youth education.
 He served as the Director General of the Yemin Orde Youth Village, as a supervisor at a youth shelter, and managed the Arevin program to train educators and therapists for working with youth at risk at Maale Gilboa Yeshiva.
 Before that Benyamin established and headed the youth community at Malkishua, headed the Amit daycare centers in Jerusalem and lecturered at the Western Galilee College.
 Together with his wife, he began his professional career as a foster family for 12 children at Beit Hayeled, a caring home for children removed from their homes due to parental inability.

-Roy is a member of Parliament (Knesset) representing the Kulanu party.
+Roy is a Strategic Advisor.
+Previously, he served as a member of Parliament (Knesset) representing the Kulanu party.
 From 2013 through 2015, Roy has been an independent strategic consultant specializing in Results-Based-Management and Economic and Community Development in the public sector.
 Roy came sixth on Nir Barkat's candidates' list for the 2013 Jerusalem Mayoral Elections and from 2008 to 2012 he was Head of Strategic Planning and Policy on Jerusalem's City Council as well as policy advisor to the Mayor.
 During his studies, Roy was the Students' Association Chair at The Hebrew University of Jerusalem and was instrumental in the foundation of 'New Spirit' in Jerusalem.
 In the military, Roy served as a Combat Medic.

 Shai is the Director of the Education Department in Even Yehuda Municipality and is responsible for all the ages in the education system.